How do I troubleshoot packet loss on my AWS VPN connection?

 sudo apt-get install tcpdump

-Install Wireshark on Windows OS:
+Wireshark on Windows OS:

-Install Wireshark and take a packet capture.
+To install Wireshark, see the Wireshark website.
+Then, take a packet capture.

 netsh interface tcp show global